tmedwards/sugarcube-2/docs/api/api-save.md

 	.on('change', Save.browser.import);
 ```

-In case you need to do more than simply restoring the exported bundle, you may call the method from the event handler of an `<input type="file">` element.
+In case you need to do more than simply restoring the exported bundle, you may manually call the method from the event handler of an `<input type="file">` element.

 ```js
 jQuery(document.createElement('input'))